jiangjie217527/cut_finding_sim/docs/spec.md

     - compare size with `target_size`
         - if **bigger and not the leaf of the hierarchy**: `cur_id += cur_node.subtree_size`, if this is a **leaf node of the subtree** (`subtree_size == 1`), append `cur_id` to the array of **selected leaves**
         - if **smaller or the leaf of the hierarchy**: `cur_id += 1`, append `cur_id` to the result array of **selected cut**
+    - calculate interpolation weights and update siblings if this node is selected as a cut
-5. after the loop, write the finished `task_id` to the commit buffer
+5. After the loop, write the finished `task_id` to the commit buffer; In the meantime, send a signal to the scheduler to notify that after finding subtasks corresponding to the last leaf, we can invalidate the respective cache entry of such `task_id`.

-The full process of dealing a node consists of about 12 cycles, and can be divided to **no less than 10** stages of pipelining.
+The full process of dealing a node consists of about $12+6$ cycles, and can be divided to **18** stages of pipelining as there isn't any data dependency.

 ### 2.3 Commit Buffer

-commit buffer contains one array filled with the pair `<task_id, leaf_node>`; and another containing the currently done tasks
+commit buffer contains one array filled with the pair `<task_id, leaf_node>`, another containing the currently done tasks, the other containing the fetched new `task_id` array.

 ### 2.4 Scheduler